Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/domain-model/managing-complexity.md

 # Managing Complexity

+## What is The Definition of Complexity?

 As perviously mentioned,
 The aggregate and value object patterns were introduced as a means for tackling complexity in the implementation of business logic.

 Let’s see the reasoning behind this.

 In his book The Choice, business management guru Eliyahu M. Goldratt outlines a succinct yet powerful definition of system complexity.